 Charges for managed isolation

-The Government recovers some of the costs for managed isolation to share the costs in a way that fairly reflects the benefits to both the New Zealand public of having a robust system, and those who leave and enter the country.
+Managed isolation and quarantine (MIQ) charges allow the Government to recover some of the costs for MIQ.
+The aim of the charges is to share the costs in a way that fairly reflects the benefits to both the New Zealand public of having a robust system, and those who leave and enter the country.

 $3,100 for the first or only person in the room (whether that is an adult or a child) with $950 for each additional adult and $475 for each additional child (3-17 years old, inclusive) sharing that room, all GST inclusive.
-There will be no charge for children under the age of 3 if they are staying in a room with another person.
+There will be no charge for children under the age of 3.

 If you are liable to pay, you will be charged per room.